sql-bi/docs/_mydocs/dax-internals/known-issues/NONVISUAL-in-coalesced-mode.md

 order:      /20
 ---

 Using NONVISUAL has bugs when used in SUMMARIZECOLUMNS when the semantic model has **Coalesced** setting for [Value Filter Behavior](https://learn.microsoft.com/en-us/power-bi/transform-model/value-filter-behavior).
+The result of the query changes depending on the expansion of the levels in the matrix visual that generates the DAX query.

 Example of the inconsistent behavior: https://dax.do/avumjaz1M5SFgK/